Gr. 4-6: Science, Technology, Engineering, Art & Math

-- Full-Day Camps held at Providence School will run each week with a max of 12 students per camp.
+Full-Day Camps- Providence School.
 Staggered Hours of Camp: 8:30-3:00pm or 9am-3:30pm.
 Our K-2 camps run from 9am-2pm.
-Please check your registration CAREFULLY for the times of the camp that you registered for.
+Check registration CAREFULLY for the times of the camp you registered for.
 Providence School is located at 3225 Calle Pinon, Santa Barbara.

 Due to COVID, we do not have before-care or after-care for our camps this year to prevent intermingling of groups of campers.